The Tech Giant’s Guide to Effective Content Marketing

 These factors can make successful content marketing far from a simple task for many technology brands.
 Those that miss the mark risk falling behind their competitors and becoming irrelevant.
 But when they succeed, the results can be impressive.
 Technology companies (both startups and incumbents) make up about 50% of our clients.
 And the results they see include double-digit increases in traffic AND leads.

 A LinkedIn report found that 78% of IT buyers need information and guidance to make decisions about their IT environment, and 67% are more likely to make a purchase from a vendor who educates them at each stage of the decision process.
 So educational, non-sales focused content is a vital part of your overall marketing strategy.

-For ideas and inspiration, it makes sense to look to some of the world’s biggest tech brands.
-By examining how they have used content marketing to carve out a position in today’s increasingly competitive world, you can gain insight to feed into your own marketing strategy.
+We surveyed the B2B technology landscape and interviewed content marketers from brands leading in these four areas.
+Here, we’ll discuss their strategies and see how they approach creating these types of content.
+By examining how leading tech brands used content marketing to carve out a position in today’s increasingly competitive world, you can gain insight to feed into your own marketing strategy.